ncvicchi/monty_hall/README.md

 There is then $\frac{1}{3}$ of possibilities that the car will be in group 1, while there are $\frac{2}{3}$ of probabilities that the card will be in group 2.

-When our friendly host reveals in group 2 where a llama was, he simplifies the group, but the original probabilities of the groups doesn't change.
+When our friendly host revealed in group 2 where a llama was, he simplified the group, but the original probabilities of the groups didn't change.
 Group 1 still has 1/3, while group 2 has 2/3.
 Then, option 2 reveals itself as the optimal choice.
 We should change the door we chose for the door we didn't choose.

 It is simple to visualize if instead of 3 doors, we have a million doors.
 Then the groups are divided in 1 group with 1/1.000.000 of possibilities of having the door (the one we chose) and a group with 999.999/1.000.000 of having the car.
 Then the host removes 999.998 door from group 2, all of them with llamas.
 We end up with group one, which may or may not have the car, with a 1/1.000.000 chances, and group 2, with only one door too, which may or may not have the car, but with a 999.999/1.000.000 chances of containing the car.
-The option is obvious then.
+The option is then obvious.
 Change the door.

 If this is not clear enough, a probability table with all possible moves and outcomes might be simpler to see: